12 Different Types of Rosemary Plants (With Pictures)

 What Is the Most Popular Rosemary Plant?

 In comparison, rosemary used for gardening or aesthetic purposes is horizontally shaped.
-Although these types of growth can be used for cooking, they are preferred for gardening purposes since they can cover more space and don’t produce as much oil.
+Although these types of growth can be used for cooking, they are preferred for gardening since they can cover more space and don’t produce as much oil.
 Tuscan blue and spice island rosemary are great for gardening and topiaries.
+However, Tuscan blue rosemary is great for both purposes.
+If you can’t decide on a rosemary variety, Tuscan Blue might be a great place to start.

-Even though we covered quite a few rosemary varieties, these are far from being the only rosemary varieties out there.
-Still, these 12 rosemary types are a great place to start since they are the most common for cooking and gardening purposes.
+Even though we covered quite a few rosemary varieties, these are far from the only ones.
+Unlike other herbs, several varieties of rosemary can grow year-round and often produce attractive flowers in the spring and summer.
+These 12 rosemary types are a great place to start since they are the most common for cooking and gardening.

 Featured Image Credit: pilialoha, Shutterstock